paulf-999/dbt_cicd_codepipeline_eg/README.md

 ## dbt_cicd_demo

-Files used as part of a demonstration of using DBT for CI / CD.
+Files used as part of a demonstration of using DBT tests as a basis CI / CD.

 | Folder                    | Description                                                                                       |
 | --------------------------| --------------------------------------------------------------------------------------------------|